arimax32/QuadTree-Image-Compressor/README.md

 # QuadTree-Image-Compressor
 Compress Images using Quad Trees Efficiently

-add your Image path in  path = "file_path" variable and see the below images save in the same directory
+add your Image path in  path = "file_path" variable in main and see the below images save in the same directory

 <h2>Original Image<h2>
 <p>